Rick Miller (comedian)

-Rick Miller (born March 12, 1970) is a Canadian director, actor, comedian, musician, playwright, and podcast host, currently living in Toronto.
-He has two architecture degrees from McGill University in Montreal, and has performed in 6 languages on 5 continents.
+Rick Miller (born March 12, 1970) is a Canadian director, actor, comedian, musician, playwright, and podcast host.
 Although primarily known as a solo theatre creator and performer, Miller is also known for hosting the television series Just for Laughs and for performing a version of "Bohemian Rhapsody" during which he impersonates "twenty five of the most annoying voices in the music industry".
-His BOOM Trilogy of solo shows (BOOM, BOOM X, and BOOM YZ) examine 75 years of music, culture and politics, and have been performed over 600 times across North America, Europe and Asia.
+His BOOM Trilogy of solo shows (BOOM, BOOM X, and BOOM YZ) examine 75 years of music, culture, and politics, and have been performed over 600 times across North America, Europe, and Asia.

+Education

+Miller has two architecture degrees from McGill University.

 Career

-Miller has created and performed in many plays, BOOM, BOOM X, BOOM YZ, Bigger than Jesus, MacHomer, HARDSELL 2.0 - VENDU, and several plays with Robert Lepage, including Lipsynch.
-He is currently working on a large-scale play called - and about - MONEY, which is scheduled to premiere in 2026.
+Miller has created and performed in his own plays including BOOM, BOOM X, BOOM YZ, Bigger Than Jesus, MacHomer, HARDSELL 2.0 - VENDU, as well as several plays with Robert Lepage, including Lipsynch.
+His large-scale play called MONEY is scheduled to premiere in 2026.

-In an example of art imitating life imitating art, The Simpsons featured a segment in the episode "Four Great Women and a Manicure", in which Homer and Marge played versions of Macbeth and Lady Macbeth, respectively.
-This was an idea originally conceived by Miller for his one-man-show MacHomer.
-Matt Groening approved of the show and allowed Miller to use his characters.
+The Simpsons featured a segment in the episode "Four Great Women and a Manicure" in which Homer and Marge play versions of Macbeth and Lady Macbeth, respectively.
+This was an idea originally conceived by Miller for his one-man show MacHomer.
+Matt Groening had approved of the show and allowed Miller to use his characters.

-Miller is also the co-creative director of Kidoons, the Canadian multimedia company that has developed the family touring stage shows Twenty Thousand Leagues Under The Sea (premiered in 2015), Jungle Book (premiered in 2018), FRANKENSTEIN: A Living Comic Book (premiered in 2022) and HANS: My Life in Fairy Tales (premiering in 2025).
-Kidoons also produces web series for families, featuring animated characters that connect to the Kidoons stage shows.
+Miller is the co-creative director of Kidoons, the Canadian multimedia company that developed the family touring stage shows Twenty Thousand Leagues Under the Sea (premiered in 2015), Jungle Book (premiered in 2018), FRANKENSTEIN: A Living Comic Book (premiered in 2022), and HANS: My Life in Fairy Tales (premiered in 2025).
+Kidoons also produces web series for families featuring animated characters that connect to the Kidoons stage shows.

-When not on tour, Miller is the frontman for the Toronto party band TRAINWRECK, also featuring his life partner, Stephanie Baptist.
+Miller is the frontman for the Toronto party band TRAINWRECK, also featuring his partner, Stephanie Baptist.
 In 2019, he released a compilation CD of 20 tracks from all of his solo shows called Rick Miller SONGS (from BOOM X and Other Shows).